"A mythic life is not a banking transaction."

 I'd been talking with a friend about feeling older & wiser, and the friend was saying they weren't sure they were---that they'd done some things that maybe "set back their personal growth".

-I got thinking, we use a vocabulary of judgment and worth that sounds more like financial investment terms than terms that could best describe a human life.
+I got thinking, there's a vocabulary of judgment and worth in common use that sounds more like financial investment terms than terms that could best describe a human life.

 I've complained about terms such as "self-care" before--they sound as if our souls just need a bubble bath.